Corporal Harold Bruce

 After successfully completing parachute jump instruction Harold went onto serve with the 21st Ind Para Coy in North Africa, Italy, Arnhem and Norway.

 With No 1 Platoon in Arnhem, Harold sustained a number of shrapnel wounds in the thigh which were tended by the platoon's medic.
-A shilling piece he was carrying at the time, and which was badly buckled by the shrapnel, is now on display at the Hartenstein Airborne Museum in Oosterbeek.
+A shilling piece he was carrying at the time, and which was badly buckled by the shrapnel, was on display at the Hartenstein Airborne Museum in Oosterbeek, 2022.
+For their 'Fled To Fight' exhibition.

 Harold was later able to withdraw over the river with his platoon, along with the other remnants of 1st Airborne Division at the end of the battle.